-Contests could include a variety of art forms such as posters, videos, hashtags, skits, poems, sculpture, banners, logos, emoji-related art, etc.
+Contests could include a variety of art forms such as posters, videos, hashtags, skits, poems, sculptures, banners, logos, emoji-related art, etc.

 Hosting a contest is a great way to draw attention to your cause and get support from a larger group of students, school and community.

 - Provides a fun competition for students to participate in;

 - To decorate your school and provide consistent messages to the student body;